Nesanco/SimpleGUI/README.md

 Go into the GUI classes to view every method, each method has a short description of what it does

+You can also DM me on Discord for help, username: nesanco

 # TODO

 - <s>Paged GUIs</s>